ahadb/modern-javascript/object-patterns/README.md

   pattern, just remember namespaces can be thought of as self contained modules as well (namespaces were popularized in the JS world before modules were)

-// a. namespace in which you expose the interface of your choice
+3.1 namespace in which you expose the interface of your choice
 ```javascript
 let myNamespace = (function () {